omni-games-info/OmniSelect/README.md

 OmniSelect is a core tool in the **Omni Games Ecosystem**, designed for building curated, device-optimized ROM collections.

 It allows users to construct personalized ROM sets tailored to their storage devices and workflows.
-User selections are stored in a **user database**, while the `OMNI_DAT` database automatically tracks and updates the metadata for each ROM entry.
-Once finalized, collections can be **viewed publicly by other users** and **downloaded as `.dat` files**, allowing sharing and integration with other tools.
+User selections are stored in a **user database**, while the `OMNI_DAT` database automatically tracks and updates metadata for each ROM entry.
+Once finalized, collections can be **viewed publicly by other users** and **downloaded as `.dat` files**, enabling sharing and integration with other tools.

+OmniSelect runs entirely online — there is no need to install Python or any additional software, and users do not need to manage versions or updates.
+This makes it accessible and easy to use for anyone.

 ---